ostanek/articlesite/readme.md

 Installation
 ------------

-Please run init.sql script for your database initialization.
+Please run init.sql script in your database for its initialization and set your database connection in file /config/common.neon.

 Web Server Setup